7 Funny Business Facts About Traveling Full-Time

 Come to find out… Most EVERY airline has THEIR “approved carry-on” sizes (and they change from time to time!)

-Here’s a few examples of the maximum dimensions for a carry-on bag including handles & wheels:
+Here are a few examples of the maximum dimensions for a carry-on bag including handles & wheels:

 United Airlines: 9 x 14 x 22 inches